 The story of a married silkworm merchant-turned-smuggler in 19th century France traveling to Japan for his town's supply of silkworms after a disease wipes out their African supply.
 During his stay in Japan, he becomes obsessed with the concubine of a local baron.

 Young and beautiful Lara is loved by three men: a revolutionary, a mogul, and a doctor.
 Their lives become intertwined with the drama of Russian revolution.
-Doctor Zhivago is still married when he meets Lara.
+Doctor Zhivago is about to get married to another when he first lays eyes on Lara.
 Their love story is unfolding against the backdrop of revolution which affects the doctor's career, his family, and his love to Lara.
 Written by

 Was this review helpful to you?